willegetz/willegetz.github.io/rpg/player/frostlake/loot.md

 ### Party
 Magic Chest (Like a bag of holding)

-Scale with 1x Silver bar and 1x Saphire
+Statuette of a scale with 1x Silver bar on one plate and 1x Sapphire on the other (From the Frostlake Tomb.
+This head of the family was prized for mercantile prowess / Seems pretty valuable)

 +1 Silver Longsword

-Scepter (Lesser Metamagic Rod of Silence / For Ash?)
+Scepter (From the Frostlake Tomb.
+Lesser Metamagic Rod of Silence.
+This head of the family wouldn't be quiet during meetings. / For Ash?)

-Big Onyx Skull (From the Frostlake Tomb / Seems pretty valuable)
+Big Onyx Skull (From the Frostlake Tomb.
+Best not to talk about it. / Seems pretty valuable)

 +1 Chain Shirt